devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step1.md

 `ls -d /boot`{{execute}}

 In above example `ls` is a command `-d` is an option and `/boot` is an input.
-Given the command with and without input changes the behavior of the command execution.
+Given the command with and without option changes the behavior of the command execution.